ScottJWalter/ifttt-bridge/src/README.txt

 * When a new item on Ebay comes up that matches your search certain criteria, the results will be sent to you via email.
 * Every time you are tagged in a photo on Facebook, it will be sent to Dropbox.

 *What do I have to do to use this plugin?*

 1. Install this plugin (installation instructions can be found under the “Installations” tab)
-1. Register at www.ifttt.com
+2. Register at www.ifttt.com
-1. Install the IFTTT Instagram Gallery or any other IFTTT plugin that fits your purpose.
+3. Install the IFTTT Instagram Gallery or any other IFTTT plugin that fits your purpose.
 If you are a developer, you might even want to develop a plugin yourself.
+4. Check out the logging and the test request form in the option panel.
+This shoud help you if you are using this plugin the first time.

 If you need help, don’t hesitate to contact me!